 Each clove of garlic contains over 400 beneficial compounds.

 How to Make Black Garlic

-First… what appliance do you need for making black garlic?
-There are actual black garlic maker machines on the market now, most often called ‘black garlic fermenter’.
+First… what appliance do you need?
+There are actually machines on the market now, most often called ‘black garlic fermenter’.

 Black garlic is a chemical reaction between amino acids and sugars, so not true fermentation involving microbial reaction.